alessiocarta29/cavity-simple/README.md

 ### Why Rhie–Chow is needed

+SIMPLE needs a mass flux on each face, and the natural way to build one is to average the velocities of the two cells that share the face:
+`u_e = ½(u_P + u_E)`.
+That average turns out to be unusable, and the reason is
+not obvious until the algebra is written out.

+Each cell velocity comes from its own momentum equation, and carries the pressure gradient evaluated at that cell centre.
+On a uniform grid that gradient is `(p_E − p_W)/(2Δx)` at `P`, and `(p_EE − p_P)/(2Δx)` at `E`.
+Averaging the two velocities averages the two gradients, and what comes out is

+    (p_EE + p_E − p_P − p_W) / (4Δx)

-The obvious way to get a velocity on a face is to average the two neighbouring cell values.
-That average carries with it the central pressure gradients of both cells, and inside those gradients the term `p_E − p_P` cancels.
-The face mass flux ends up blind to the pressure difference across the very face it crosses.
+Look at which pressures appear.
+The face between `P` and `E` is straddled by a difference that reaches two cells out on either side and never uses `p_E − p_P` on its own.
+The mass flux through a face is blind to the pressure difference across that very face.
-A pressure field oscillating from one cell to the next then looks perfectly acceptable to the continuity equation, and nothing removes it.

-Rhie–Chow subtracts the averaged gradient and puts back the two-point one.
-The face flux now responds to `p_E − p_P` with coefficient `(V/A_P)_e`.
-On a smooth field the two gradients nearly agree and little changes; on an oscillating field they do not, and the oscillation is damped.

-The term is deliberately inconsistent at `O(Δx²)`.
-The same coefficient `(V/A_P)_f` also appears in the pressure-correction equation, and that is not a
-coincidence: it is what makes the correction actually drive the mass imbalance to zero.
+The consequence is easiest to see with a pressure field that alternates cell by
+cell: `+a, −a, +a, −a`.
+Substituting into the expression above gives exactly zero.
+That field produces no face pressure gradient anywhere, so it drives no mass flux, so the continuity equation cannot see it.
+Pressure is determined only up to an arbitrary amount of it, and in practice the solution grows a checkerboard pattern that nothing removes.
+This is the odd–even decoupling that staggered grids avoid by construction and that a collocated grid has to deal with explicitly.

+Rhie–Chow interpolation fixes it by subtracting the averaged gradient from the face velocity and adding back the compact two-point one:

+    u_e = ½(u_P + u_E) − (V/A_P)_e · [ (p_E − p_P)/Δx − ½( (dp/dx)_P + (dp/dx)_E ) ]

+For the alternating field the bracket is now `2a/Δx` rather than zero, so the oscillation finally produces a mass flux, continuity objects, and the mode is damped.
+On a smooth field the compact gradient and the averaged one nearly agree, the bracket is small, and almost nothing changes.

+Two things are worth being explicit about.

+The bracket is a difference between two approximations of the same derivative, so it does not vanish as the grid is refined in the sense of being exactly zero — it is a deliberate inconsistency of order `Δx²` added to the discretisation.
+That is the price of using a collocated grid, and it is paid knowingly.

+The coefficient `(V/A_P)_f` is not chosen for convenience.
+The same coefficient appears in the pressure-correction equation, because the velocity correction follows from the same momentum equation.
+The two are consistent by construction, and that consistency is what makes the pressure correction actually drive the mass imbalance to zero rather than merely reduce it.
+It also means the Rhie–Chow damping inherits whatever is done to `A_P`, including under-relaxation — see limitation 1 below.

 ### Why the convection scheme is deferred, not selected

-The matrix always holds the upwind coefficients.
-The difference between the face value we want and the upwind one goes into the source term, computed from the previous iterate and multiplied by `gamma`.

-At convergence the explicit upwind contribution cancels the implicit one, and what remains is `gamma·CDS + (1−gamma)·UDS`.
-So `gamma = 1` gives pure central differences, `gamma = 0` pure upwind, and anything between gives a blend — all from one code path, with a matrix that keeps the diagonal dominance of upwind.
+Central differencing is second-order accurate and unbounded.
+Upwind is first-order and unconditionally stable.
+The usual way to offer both is a flag that selects which set of coefficients goes into the matrix.
+This solver does something different, and the reason is that the choice is not really between two schemes but between two matrices.

+The face value we want is a blend,

+    φ_f = γ · φ_f^CDS + (1 − γ) · φ_f^UDS

+which can be rewritten, without approximation, as

+    φ_f = φ_f^UDS + γ · ( φ_f^CDS − φ_f^UDS )

+The first term goes into the matrix.
+The second is evaluated with the previous iterate and moved to the source term.
+So the matrix always holds upwind coefficients, whatever `γ` is, and the blending happens entirely through the right-hand side.

+At convergence the outer iteration stops changing the solution, so the lagged term equals what it would have been if treated implicitly.
+The explicit upwind contribution cancels the implicit one and the equation actually satisfied is the one for the blended scheme.
+Lagging a term changes how fast the iteration converges; it does not change what it converges to.

-§5.8 explains why that matters: of the two schemes only upwind satisfies `A_P ≥ Σ|A_l|`, which is the sufficient condition for iterative solvers to converge.
-The practical consequence is measured below.
+What this buys is diagonal dominance. §5.8 notes that of the two schemes only upwind satisfies `A_P ≥ Σ|A_l|`, which is the sufficient condition for iterative solvers to converge.
+With central coefficients in the matrix, the condition is lost as soon as the cell Peclet number exceeds 2, and SIP is left solving a system it has no guarantee of handling.
+The measured consequence is in the results section: on a 32 × 32 grid at Re = 1000, the earlier version of this solver with central coefficients in the matrix diverges outright, while the deferred-correction version converges to the same answer the finer grids agree on.

+There are two costs, and neither is hidden.

+The deferred term is lagged, so it slows the outer iteration.
+At `γ = 1` in a strongly convective flow, more outer iterations are needed than the same problem would need with central coefficients implicit — assuming those converged at all.

+Changing the matrix changes `A_P`, and `A_P` feeds Rhie–Chow and the pressure-correction equation.
+The converged solution is therefore not identical to what a central-coefficient matrix would produce; it is a different discretisation of the same equations.
+The results section quantifies the difference and shows it shrinking with refinement, as it must.
 ### The pressure system is singular

 Pressure is only defined up to a constant, so the pressure-correction matrix has